hugoladret/blog/hugoladret/content/post/fep_maths.md

 \end{align}
 $$

-as the KL divergence is a strictly positive term that forms a lower bound on surprise, it can be included in the constant term $C$ for simplicity's sake.
+KL divergence is a strictly positive term that forms a lower bound on surprise - it can be included in the constant term $C$ for simplicity's sake.

-Starting from this definition, we can now derive $F$ to optimize $v_p$:
+Starting from this definition, we now derive $F$ to optimize $v_p$:
 $$
 \begin{align}
 \frac{\delta F}{\delta v_p} & =